 This palace was completed in 1856 to replace an older wooden structure.
 As Istanbul’s first European-style palace, it is enormous in size and filled with gold and crystal.
 Interior design was decided by the Paris Opera designer, which consisted of dazzling things such as huge Hereke carpets, ornate chandeliers and crystal staircase.
 The new palace also included sixteen distinct buildings with a flour mill, an ornate clock tower and stables.
 Separated into three sections - Selâmlık, Harem and Veliaht Dairesi - there are multiple noteworthy places to visit, such as the ceremonial hall that had 3D effect paintings, exhibition halls where valuable objects are displayed, and well-tended gardens outside the palace.
 Nearby this palace, there is an outdoor cafe where you can grab a quick snack and enjoy the premium Bosphorus views.

 Located in the Galata/Karaköy quarter of Istanbul is the medieval stone tower, the Galata Tower.
 Built in 1433 as a watchtower for the city’s defense, it is one of Istanbul’s tallest and most historical towers.
-It is a high cylindrical building capped with a cone-shaped roof that offers an all-round view of the surrounding area.
+Considered as one of the best places to visit, it is a high cylindrical building capped with a cone-shaped roof that offers an all-around view of the surrounding area.
 It also has a restaurant and café on the upper floors and a nightclub that organizes Turkish shows for guests to enjoy.
 Moreover, there is a shop that sold souvenirs and gifts at reasonable prices.
 Elevators are available for visitors to travel between the lower and upper levels.
 However, there would be more floors to climb via stairs if you wish to access the panoramic terrace that is 170.6 ft (52 meters) high.
 Furthermore, the tower is conveniently located near other attractions, such as the Pera Museum and Galata Mevlevi House.

 9. Istanbul Sapphire